Justin Lawrence (Canadian football): Toronto Argonauts

 On February 8, 2022, it was announced that Lawrence had signed with the Toronto Argonauts.
 In 2022, he played in 18 regular season games and started in 17 while making the shift to centre.
 Near the end of season, he was named a Division All-Star for the first time in his career.
 Lawrence started at centre in the 109th Grey Cup game and won his second Grey Cup championship as the Argonauts defeated the Winnipeg Blue Bombers 24–23.
 He became a free agent on February 14, 2023.

 Montreal Alouettes

 On February 14, 2023, it was announced that Lawrence had signed with the Montreal Alouettes.
+He played and started in all 18 games during the 2023 regular season.